arcalys/anno-1800-mods/[Gameplay] The Belgian specialists pack/README.md

-# The Belgians specialist pack
+# The Belgian specialists pack

 Bring a taste of Belgium to your Anno 1800 experience!
 This mod introduces a range of Belgian-inspired new specialists.